PyPSA/powerplantmatching/README.md

 [Stromnetze Research Initiative](http://forschung-stromnetze.info/projekte/grundlagen-und-konzepte-fuer-effiziente-dezentrale-stromnetze/).

-## <span style="color:orange"> Warning (Nov 27 2018) - no more python2 support </span>
+## `Warning (Nov 27 2018) - no more python2 support`

-<span style="color:orange"> Future commits of powerplantmatching will no longer support python2.
-The code will probably still work in most of the cases, however please consider updating your conda environment (if installed via conda) or moving to python 3 if installed with pip only.  </span>
+Future commits of powerplantmatching will no longer support python2.
+The code will probably still work in most of the cases, however please consider updating your conda environment (if installed via conda) or moving to python 3 if installed with pip only.

-## What it can do
+### What it can do

 - clean and standardize power plant data sets
 - aggregate power plants units which belong to the same plant